 2. Start a Wacky Word Book

-It’s always fun if you do these thing together so you’re both thinking about it and writing in your own books.
+It’s always fun if you do these things together so you’re both thinking about it and writing in your own books.
 Go ahead and borrow my “snoff” if you want to get you started.
-(Make your own books or use a store bought notebook.)
+(Make your own books or use a store-bought notebook.)
 Consider making it like a dictionary and label each page in alphabetical order.
 Add definitions and illustrations to make it even better.

 3. Invent New Animals

 Try this wordplay idea: combine animal words and create a new animal.
 So a zebra + a lamb = a zamb?
 Now try to illustrate it!